irfankhan552/container-networking-ansible/README.md

 Ansible provisioning for container networking solutions using OpenContrail

 This repository contains provisioning instructions to install OpenContrail as a network overlay for container based cluster management solutions.

-The test directory defines a jenkins workflow that creates and installs a test cluster and executes an application within the cluster.

-For support/questions:
- - Join the slack team at `slack.opencontrail.org`
- - Developers mailing list: dev@lists.opencontrail.org
+Forked from https://github.com/Juniper/container-networking-ansible which was built for testing, this repo is my copy for setting a small cloud lab and demo environment.
+I have made the changes necessary to install OpenShift Origin with OpenContrail on EC2 and removed the Jenkins testing.
+As time allows I will update this readme with instructions to deploy this for yourself.

 The opencontrail playbook consists of the following:
   - filter_plugins/ip_filters.py